autonomousvision/autonomousvision.github.io/_posts/2020-08-28-convolutional-occupancy-networks.md

 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/room_comp.gif" width="100%" />
 </p>

 We can also take the model trained on this synthetic room dataset, and directly apply to the real-world dataset **ScanNet**.
+We demonstrate that our model generalizes reasonably well from synthetic to real data:
 <p style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/scannet.gif" width="100%" />
 </p>

-Furthermore, we can also train on small synthetic crops from our synthetic room dataset, and perform 3D reconstruction in a sliding-window manner.
+Furthermore, we can also train on small synthetic crops from our synthetic room dataset, and perform 3D reconstruction in a sliding-window manner on very large scenes.
 In the teaser video, we reconstruct a two-floor building with the size of $15.7m \times 12.3m \times 4.5m$.
-Below we show another example of the reconstruction of an ancient sites.
+Below we show another example of the reconstruction of an ancient site.
 <p style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/matterport2.gif" width="100%" />
 </p>